 Then the Methodology Lab is just the right place to head.
 The Methodology Lab is geared towards students who are working on their own research projects and who have questions about methodologies.
 The goal of the Methodology Lab is not to replace the supervision for the research work; instead, it should be seen as a complement to it.

 How can students make use of the services at the Methodology Lab?

 Following an initial consultation and depending on their research question, project design and the specific methodological advice being sought, students are referred to the teaching staff who are best able to assume the personal consultation based on their methodological expertise.

 In order to be able to offer specific assistance already at the initial consultation, it is important that we are able to quickly understand your research project and your question.
 Therefore, please complete the project description form (see download file below) and bring this with you to the consultation hour; this will provide basic clarification of several points right from the start of the meeting.

-Dates for the consultation hour only by appointment!
+Dates for the consultation hour Tue-Wed by appointment

 Software and hardware

 For more information on using certain software programs and/or technical equipment for student research, please click here.

 "Research-based learning is also empowering.
 Zeppelin University provides an opportunity for this by removing the disconnect between knowledge and application."

 The project "Research-based Learning 2.0" is funded by the Ministry for Science, Research and Arts of the State of Baden-Württemberg.